 In the Central Division, Midwest Masters represents U.S. Ski & Snowboard as the only Masters alpine club and hosts all Masters alpine racing in the Midwest.
 The Central Division consists of Minnesota, Wisconsin, Michigan, North Dakota, South Dakota, Iowa, Illinois, Indiana, Ohio and Missouri.
 We are an open, volunteer, not-for-profit organization and welcome all who wish to participate.
 Events are hosted at a variety of ski areas throughout the Midwest.
 Racers range in age from 18 to over 80 years old.
 Races follow U.S. Ski & Snowboard rules, with some adjustments per Midwest Masters.
+We allow children of racing parents to participate as forerunners as well.
 Based upon the race, competitors compete based on age class and/or ability class.
 This allows racers to compete directly with those in their age group as well as those at their ability level.
 Race highlights for the upcoming season are the Central Division Championship events at Granite Peak and Spirit Mountain.

 Every season, Midwest Masters schedules several training opportunities.
 See tinyurl.com/traincentral for a full list.
-Training highlights for this upcoming season are our Fall Copper Camp in November and our 7th Annual Kristina Koznick Race Camp in early January.
+Training highlights for this upcoming season are our Fall Copper Camp in November, our Buck Hill training nights in December, the year long Buck Hill Slalom Training with the Buck Hill Ski Team and our one-day Afton Alps Race Camp that is part of the Border Battle event.

-For detailed information on Midwest Masters including schedule, registration fees, contact information and sponsorship details, visit midwestmasters.org.
+For detailed information on Midwest Masters including schedule, registration fees, contact information and sponsorship details, visit midwestmasters.org or email us at program. director@midwestmasters.org.